Metinee Kingpayome: Biography

-She was one of Channel V's first VJ presenters; and was nominated TV Gold Award for Best Actress for Manya Ritsaya (1998).
+She was one of Channel V's first VJ presenters; and she was also nominated TV Gold Award for Best Actress for Manya Ritsaya (1998).
 She subsequently won Golden Doll Award (Phra Surasawadi Royal Award) for Best Actress for her debut movie role in Box (1998).

 She is also a mentor for The Face Thailand (season 1-4),The Face Men Thailand (season 1-2).

 She established MUSE by METINEE with her brother Mark Kingpayom to teach students personality empowerment and growth-mindset development through catwalk and beauty queen techniques.
 The weekend course attracts students from across Thailand ages 4 and up, with some senior students in their fifties.

 She has one son, Skye who has represented Thailand for swimming in international age-group competitions.